 Participant: A caller attending a conference.

-PINs: The 6 digits used to join a conference call.
+PINs: These are 6-digit codes used to join a conference call.
 These are unique to each participant, in each specific conference.

 Raise hands: Callers can “raise” hands by pressing the 1-5 keys on their telephone keypad.
 Results are displayed next to individual callers on the right side of the interface, and collectively in the upper-left section.

-Recordings: A digital audio file of your conference in MP3 file format.
+Recordings: Digital audio files of your conference in MP3 file format.
 Available for download or playback in the Call History section.